gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 You may have noticed that I set the prediction size to 1.
 How do we have the neural networks predict a reasonably long signal with just size 1?

 Let's say we take the last "n_window" samples from the signal and make a prediction of size 1 after that.
-Then we can simply add that prediction to the input move the window forward one sample in time.
+Then we can simply add that prediction to the input and move the window forward one sample in time.
 Do this repeatedly until you're happy with the length of the predicted signal.

 This is how I make predictions with the LSTM neural network off the signal.